Miguel Cardoso (football manager)

-José Miguel Azevedo Cardoso (born 28 May 1972), known as Miguel Cardoso, is a Portuguese football manager.
+José Miguel Azevedo Cardoso (born 28 May 1972), known as Miguel Cardoso, is a Portuguese football manager, who is currently the manager of South African Premiership club Mamelodi Sundowns.

 Career

 Early career

 Born in Trofa, Cardoso graduated in Physical Education and Sports with specialization in football in 1995 and concluded a Masters in Sports Science in 1998 in the College of Sports Science and Physical Education at the University of Porto.
 He started his coaching career in 1993, taking over S.C.
 Espinho's under-12 squad.

 Cardoso joined FC Porto in 1996, initially as Fernando Freitas' assistant in the under-10 team.
 He later progressed through the club's youth setup, becoming a fitness coach of the B-team in 1999, and being appointed in charge of the under-15s in 2003.

 In April 2004, Cardoso moved to C.F.
 Os Belenenses and became the first team's fitness coach.
 On 10 May 2006, he followed former Belenenses manager Carlos Carvalhal to S.C.
 Braga, with the same role.

 In September 2007, Cardoso was named Domingos Paciência's assistant at Associação Académica de Coimbra.
 He continued to work as Paciência's second man at Braga, Sporting CP and Deportivo de La Coruña.